Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 Transfer students under temporary or limited academic suspension from another college may be considered for admission to the University only after the suspension period has been satisfied.
 Transfer students under indefinite academic suspension from another college are considered for admission only if they appeal to the Director of Admissions.
 The Director of Admissions may bring the appeal to the University Academic Appeals Committee for review.
 For specific information about academic standing, refer to the heading Academic Standing under Academic Policies and Procedures.
 Appeals must be received no later than one month before the start of the term for which admission is requested.
 Letters of appeal must include the applicant’s assessment of the reason for earning below average grades and how the applicant plans to overcome past difficulties if accepted.

-The University has ratified Articulation Agreements with the public colleges and universities in Missouri, with Arkansas Northeastern College in Arkansas, with Southwestern Illinois College, John A. Logan College, Kaskaskia College, Lewis and Clark Community College, Rend Lake College, Shawnee College, and Southeastern Illinois College in Illinois, with West Kentucky Community and Technical College in Kentucky, with Dyersburg State Community College in Tennessee, and with Kolej Damansar Utama, INTI, and RIMA Colleges in Malaysia.
+The University has ratified Articulation Agreements with the public colleges and universities in Missouri, with Arkansas Northeastern College in Arkansas, with Southwestern Illinois College, John A. Logan College, Kaskaskia College, Lewis and Clark Community College, Rend Lake College, Shawnee College, and Southeastern Illinois College in Illinois, with West Kentucky Community and Technical College in Kentucky, with Dyersburg State Community College in Tennessee, with Borough of Manhattan Community College in New York, and with Kolej Damansar Utama, INTI, and RIMA Colleges in Malaysia.
 These agreements state that transfer students will be given every possible advantage, within the limits of the agreements, when transfer credit is evaluated.

 Credit from other institutions is accepted only to the extent that it counts toward a transfer degree in the institution where it was earned.
 Ordinarily, vocational/technical courses will not be transferable.